nogibjj/chris_moreira_rust_database_individual_2/README.md

 ![alt text](Project_files.jpg)

 # Project Purpose
 This project explores the performance of Rust in handling data extraction, transformation, and database operations using SQLite.
 The dataset, sourced from GitHub, is processed in Rust to create and populate a SQLite database, where CRUD (Create, Read, Update, Delete) operations are performed.
 The aim is to evaluate Rust's efficiency and suitability for data-heavy applications, particularly when handling structured datasets in a database.
-By focusing solely on Rust, this project demonstrates how it can effectively replace traditional scripting languages for data processing and database management, leveraging its speed and safety features.
+By focusing solely on Rust, this project demonstrates how it can effectively replace traditional scripting languages for data processing and database management, leveraging its efficiency features and building a command line.

 Some operations we run with rust to sucessfully complete the project
 ```bash